EXCLUSIVE-As diplomacy stutters, U.S., Israel to discuss military drills for Iran scenario -U.S. official

 U.S. officials have also long worried about America's ability to detect and destroy dispersed components of Iran's nuclear weaponization program once enough fissile material for a bomb were produced.

-(Reporting by Phil Stewart; additional reporting by Arshad Mohammad and Matt Spetalnick; editing by Mary Milliken and Grant McCool)
+(Reporting by Phil Stewart; additional reporting by Arshad Mohammad, Matt Spetalnick and Jeffrey Heller; editing by Mary Milliken and Grant McCool)

 ((phillip.stewart@thomsonreuters.com; 1-202-898-8398; Reuters Messaging: phillip.stewart.thomsonreuters.com@reuters.net))